cmdcolin/EDTA/README.md

 					 anno: perform whole-genome annotation/analysis after TE library construction.
       --overwrite [0|1]		If previous results are found, decide to overwrite (1, rerun) or not (0, default).
       --cds [File]		Provide a FASTA file containing the coding sequence (no introns, UTRs, nor TEs) of this genome or its close relative.
-      --curatedlib [file]	Provided a curated library to keep consistant naming and classification for known TEs.
+      --curatedlib [file]	Provided a curated library to keep consistent naming and classification for known TEs.
 				All TEs in this file will be trusted 100%, so please ONLY provide MANUALLY CURATED ones here.
 				 This option is not mandatory.
 It's totally OK if no file is provided (default).
       --rmlib	[File]	Provide the RepeatModeler library containing classified TEs to enhance